 - Providing meaningful work; and

 - Personal growth.

-We hire four summer students, preferably following their second year of law school, to assist us with our client work.
+We hire six to eight summer students, preferably following their second year of law school, to assist us with our client work.
 As a summer student, you can expect to:

 - Communicate directly with CRA;

 Our goal is for you to enjoy the work you are doing, but most importantly to train you to become one of our articling students.

 Our objective is to bring our six to eight summer students back as articling students.
 Jeff and Jason, our partners, each take two students and act as their principals.
 Other associates will act as principals as well.
 However, you will learn from everyone at the firm from the partners, to the associates, paralegals, law clerks and everyone else who works at RKTL.